LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

-and contribute significantly to it, not only from the point of view of science itself but also from the human point of view, participate in CarpentryCon was truly a dream come true.
+and contribute significantly to it, not only from the point of view of science itself but also from the human point of view, to participate in CarpentryCon was truly a dream come true.

 Due to Venezuela's economic difficulties,
 I had to make several requests that in other contexts would have seemed absurd